deflex-fi/deflex-referrer-treasury/README.md

 Clients that integrate Deflex earn a commission for every swap that is performed on their platform and they can provide a *referrer address* which receives this commission.
-Since Deflex charges fees in the output asset the referrer address must be opted into many different ASAs to actually earn the commission.
+Since Deflex charges fees in the output asset, the referrer address must be opted into many different ASAs to actually earn the commission.
 If the referrer address isn't opted into an asset, it cannot receive the commission.